 It depends.
 The total should be below 200, but it's the breakdown that is most important.
 LDL ("lethal, lousy, low") should be below 130 for most patients, and even lower if you have or are at risk for heart disease.
 HDL ("happy, healthy, high") should be over 40.
 Limited nuts, flaxseed, avocado, olives, olive oil, and canola oil can raise HDL, but they are also fattening.
 Aerobic exercise helps boost HDL while weight training helps decrease LDL.

 If you have always had normal PAP's, are at no risk for STD's, HPV negative, and are over the age of 30, you can have them every 2-3 years.
 However, most gynecologists recommend yearly pelvic exams, because currently that is the only way to check for fibroids, ovarian cysts, and tumors.

 HPV testing can be ordered for any patient.
 If you get a Pap test done in our office, HPV testing will be done automatically if your Pap is abnormal.

 We do not stock and administer the Gardasil vaccine, but can recommend offices that do.
-Generally, this is given to girls 9-26 for HPV prevention.
+Generally, this is given to patients 9-26 for HPV prevention.

 Most insurance companies consider travel medicine a luxury and not a medical necessity, therefore, it is usually not covered.
 All travel clinics charge a consultation fee plus additional fees for the vaccinations.
-Our consultation fee is $60.00.
+Our consultation fee is $75.00.
 We can provide prescriptions for anti-malarial medication, traveler's diarrhea, flight anxiety, and insomnia.
-Because we're not a travel clinic, we do not stock vaccines other than tetanus.
+Because we're not a travel clinic, we do not stock vaccines.